Peerby/address2geo/README.md

 Address formats
 ================

-Form design for **minimal address forms** so that user-provided address data can be successfully geocoded to a geolocation with [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/).
+Form design for **minimal address forms** so that user-provided address data can be successfully geocoded to a geolocation with [Google Geocodin API](https://developers.google.com/maps/documentation/geocoding/).
 This module currently works for the following countries (and otherwise defaults to a working format):

 - be: Belgium
 - ie: Ireland
 - nl: Netherlands
 - uk: United Kingdom
+- us: United States
 - defaults: all other countries

 API